PLATINUM2023

 The Boys & Girls Clubs of Annapolis & Anne Arundel County (BGCAA) is well positioned to support and prepare young people for 21st century success, and excels at reaching youth who need us most.
 For more than 30 years BGCAA has positively changed the lives of youth in Anne Arundel County.

-BGCAA has six Clubhouses with three in Annapolis, and one each in Pasadena, Severn and Glen Burnie.
+BGCAA has seven Clubhouses with three in Annapolis, two in Severn, and one each in Pasadena and Glen Burnie.
 Clubhouses are strategically located in or near the county's low income and high risk communities that have shown the most need for out-of-school programs.
 Each Club provides youth from the ages of 6 to 18 with a safe environment, mentors, tutors, staff, hot meals, and targeted programming every day afterschool and during most school breaks.
-BGCAA also offers an 7-week summer camp for 6 to 12 year olds.
+BGCAA also offers a summer camp program for 6- to 12-year-olds.

 How we listen